Denticity

 In coordination chemistry, denticity (from Latin dentis 'tooth') refers to the number of donor groups in a given ligand that bind to the central metal atom in a coordination complex.
-In many cases, only one atom in the ligand binds to the metal, so the denticity equals one, and the ligand is said to be monodentate (sometimes called unidentate).
-Ligands with more than one bonded atom are called polydentate or multidentate.
+In many cases, only one atom in the ligand binds to the metal, so the denticity equals one, and the ligand is said to be unidentate or monodentate.
+Ligands with more than one bonded atom are called multidentate or polydentate.
 The denticity of a ligand is described with the Greek letter κ ('kappa').
 For example, κ6-EDTA describes an EDTA ligand that coordinates through 6 non-contiguous atoms.

 Denticity is different from hapticity because hapticity refers exclusively to ligands where the coordinating atoms are contiguous.
 In these cases the η ('eta') notation is used.
 Bridging ligands use the μ ('mu') notation.

 Classes

 Polydentate ligands are chelating agents and classified by their denticity.
 Some atoms cannot form the maximum possible number of bonds a ligand could make.
 In that case one or more binding sites of the ligand are unused.
 Such sites can be used to form a bond with another chemical species.